leonard-palm/compose-collapsing-app-bar/README.md

 - `barCollapsingRadiusBottomStart`: Optional.
 Defaults to `0dp`.
 - `barCollapsingRadiusBottomEnd`: Optional.
 Defaults to `0dp`.
 - `endedInPartialTransitionStrategy`: Optional.
 Defaults to `EndedInPartialTransitionStrategy.CollapseOrExpandToNearest()`.
 This defines how the `barCollapsingContent` behaves when the scrolling ended in state where it is not fully collapsed or expanded.
 Have a look into the java docs from `EndedInPartialTransitionStrategy` to see all possible strategies.
-- `screenContent`: This is the main screen content composeable.
+- `screenContent`: This is the main screen content composable.
 Your Content is being composed in a `ColumnScope` on root level.

 #### TODOS